 – two programs launched together with the American organization CARE and the Norwegian Refugee Council (NRC) – the Multi-Purpose Cash Assistance Program (MPCAP) and the Targeted-Purpose Cash Assistance Program (TCAP).
 The second project is intended for refugees unable to work (pregnant women, with small children, people with disabilities and their guardians, pensioners over 60 years of age)

 – in partnership with the NRC organization, running a transit point for refugees from Ukraine at Warsaw East station, where several hundred people arrive each day, and several dozen receive medical assistance

 – the launch of two PCPM Educational and Creative Centers (CEK) for mothers with children from Ukraine in Warsaw.
 The first point operates in cooperation with mBank, the second CEK operates in a facility provided by the Association of Polish Architects (SARP)

-– organizing medical transports in emergency situations
+– organizing medical transports in emergencies

 – running a logistic office of PCPM in Lviv and an evacuation center for Ukrainian internally displaced persons (IDPs) near Kremenchuk, there is also one of the humanitarian aid warehouses